Skip to main content

 }

-• You can name the file anything you want, as long as it ends with .aml.
+You can name the file and variable anything you like, as long as the file ends with .aml and the variable name is valid AML syntax.

 Dataset dynamic_client_dataset {